stephengaito/literateProgrammingInConTeXtArchive/Readme.md

 # Literate programming of ConTeXt MkIV modules

+# Literate Programming in ConTeXt

+Literate programming in ConTeXt is an exploration of the concepts and tools required to provide a literate exposition of the DiSimplex project including its core programming language JoyLoL.

 ## License

 All C, Lua, and ConTeXt code (*.c, *.h, *.lua, *.mkiv files) is, except